www.herdwicklandscapes.co.uk

 14th cent.
 (Medieval) onwards.

 A food cupboard with gothic piercings to keep the food aired and fresh.
 The inside of these piercings were covered with cloth to keep flies and other insects from entering.
-Used in churches, called dole cupboard, to keep the food alms to be doled out to the poor.
-In large Tudor homes additional food and lighting materials were ‘delivered’ to the rooms of each member of the household and kept in these cupboards, hence the term livery cupboard.
+In Tudor homes additional food and lighting materials were kept in these cupboards.

 1/24th - £11